 Shirley Aldebol, is assistant to the President on leadership and staff development and oversees the public schools division in the New York Metro area, which includes more than 5,000 members who work as cleaners and handypersons in New York city’s public schools.

 Shirley’s many accomplishments at 32BJ include her leadership in the union’s successful 2011 contract campaign for 22,000 commercial office cleaners.
 Employers in that fight sought to eliminate key protections, including silencing 32BJ members’ political voice by changing how their voluntary contributions to the union’s political action fund are collected.
-At the time, Shirley headed the commercial division which mobilized members against the assault, repeatedly turning out thousands to marches, rallies and other actions in a show of union strength.
-In the end, 32BJ members not only preserved their contract protections but won compensation increases and other improvements.
+After mobilizing thousands of members to marches, rallies and other actions, 32BJ members not only preserved their contract protections but won compensation increases and other improvements.

 Shirley knows the challenges that face New York City’s working people.
 Born in the Bronx to Puerto Rican parents, she was raised by her mother, who worked numerous jobs to support the family but received no healthcare coverage or other benefits.